Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Architectural Feasibility

 Our architecture is relatively simple.
+The basic components of our product like the leaderboard, settings, and game play cycle are all relatively simple and easy to implement.
 Our minigames are designed to be small, manageable game programs within the Minigame Arcade, so implementing them should not be too much difficulty.
 All of us have some experience with C# and we are in the process of learning Unity3D, and we believe our architecture is feasible within the development period.
-Furthermore, because our project uses simple 2D graphics and only runs one simple minigame at a time without requiring much memory, we are confident that our product will be executable on any desktop computer suitable for gaming.

 # Overengineering